sinefunc/proton/manual/tips/simple_folder_structure.md

     partials_path:   _/partials
     output_path:     _/public

-Optionally, you can rename `hyde.conf` to `.hyderc` to make it even cleaner.
+Optionally, you can rename `Protonfile` to `.protonrc` to make it even cleaner.